 Comparing bifold door materials: wood, aluminium, composite and glass

-Choosing the right bifold material can be difficult.
-You need to consider the location of your door, the elements they may face, the amount of insulation you require and much more.
+When choosing a new patio door for your home, it can be difficult to know which options are available when it comes to the materials.
+Choosing the right bifold door material can be difficult.
+When installing any external door, you need to consider the location of your door, the elements it may face, the amount of insulation you require and much more to make sure your new bifold patio doors are right for your home.
 In this guide, you will find an overview of the most popular bifold materials as well as comparisons.

-Click on the links below to jump to the relevant sections:
+Click on the links below to jump to the relevant section:

 Find specific information on the most popular materials, including:

 Learn more about the types of glazing available when you choose to fit bifold doors.